jack1232/wgpu-step-by-step/README.md

 3. Create a Colorful Triangle: https://youtu.be/hOojFOho_lI
 4. Create Point and Line Primitives: https://youtu.be/-QXj0UexUw0
 5. Create Triangle Primitives: https://youtu.be/TFVjMmSRDxs
+6. Create a Square using GPU Buffer: https://youtu.be/GIEjzG2wwJY

 <br />